2025 Annual Meeting & Report

 Returning members:

-John Dumville, Scott Knoerlein, Earl Ransom
+Jessica Tidman, John Dumville, Scott Knoerlein, Jared Jenisch, Earl Ransom and Susan Cloke

 Annually Appointed Staff Positions: